SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 -   Explicit specification is the recommended way because it is easier to understand and can prevent unwanted sorting results, especially with tables with standard key.
+-   You can also sort dynamically.
+For more information, refer to the [Dynamic Programming](06_Dynamic_Programming.md) cheat sheet.

 <table>